 Child Rearing Allowance is given to single-mothers who are rearing a child less than 18 years old, who does not share a common household income with father and whose earnings for the previous year is less than the threshold.
-The monthly allowance is \pm 42,370 in case of one child, \pm 47,370 in case of two children, and for third child and up additional \pm 3,000 for each child.
+The monthly allowance is \$41,880 in case of one child, \$5,000 for the second child, and for third and subsequent children additional \$3,000 for each child (2006).
 In 2002, the income threshold for receiving the full amount of the allowance was lowered and tapering of the allowance amount as the income rises was introduced.
-For a single-mother household of two (mother and a child), the income threshold is now stands at \pm 3,650,000 for full allowance, and for those whose income is between \pm 1,300,000 and \pm 3,650,000, the allowance is tapered to zero.
+For a single-mother household of two (mother and a child), the income threshold is now stands at \$3,650,000 for full allowance is tapered to zero.
+The 2002 reform also stipulated that the government may reduce the amount of the benefit up to 50% after a single-mother has been a recipient for 5 years.
+The 5-year time limit will be implemented from April 2008.
+The idea behind this reform was to convert the benefit to a temporary measure to assist the initial phase of being a single-mother.
+It is expected that single-mothers will gain enough experience to achieve self-sufficiency after 5 years, and various schemes of job training have also been put in place.
+However, there has been a severe outcry against the reform from the single-mother community and whether and how it will be implemented is still unclear.